 but first, please read through our website to find out more about what we do.

-for Hancock Jail Residents (VHJR)
+Volunteers for Hancock Jail Residents (VHJR)

 The residents of Hancock County Jail have unique talents and resources, as well as the courage to improve their lives.
 They are our friends, neighbors, and relatives who will rejoin us on the "outside" after their sentences.
 Many of the jail residents are young and many have chemical addiction illnesses.
 Others are there because they owe fines and cannot bail themselves out.